-Corporate governance principle compliance criteria Status of conformity with the corporate governance principle Explanations of deviation from the assessment criteria of compliance with the corporate governance principle 1 2 3 4 5 should play a key role in passing resolutions or making recommendations relating to material corporate actions; for that purpose, it should rely on opinions of the company's independent directors.
-1. The Company envisages the procedure; whereby independent directors announce their standpoint on material corporate actions before their approval. ✓ complied with partially complied with not complied with 7.1.2 corporate actions which would affect rights or legitimate interests of the company's shareholders, equal terms and conditions should be ensured for all of the shareholders; if statutory mechanisms designed to protect the shareholder rights prove to be insufficient for that purpose, additional measures should be taken with a view to protecting the rights and legitimate interests of the company's shareholders.
-In such instances, the company should not only seek to comply with the formal requirements of law but should also be guided by the principles of corporate governance The Company's Charter, established lower minimum criteria for classifying the Company's transactions as major corporate actions than envisaged in law, taking account of specifics of Company's operatiolns.
-During the reporting period, all material corporate actions were approved prior to their implementation. complied with partially complied with not complied with 2.1 its shareholders to receive guarantee that shareholde When disclosing information about material corporate actions, it is recommended to give explanations concerning reasons for, conditions and consequences of such actions. • • actions in due time a corporate actions that would enable nd influence them, and that would also urse of taking such actions.
-In 2021, the Company did not conduct material corporate actions.
+1 7.1.2 governance principle 7.1.2 2 3 4 5 The board of directors should play a key role in passing resolutions or making recommendations relating to material corporate actions; for that purpose, it should rely on opinions of the company's independent directors.
+1. The Company envisages the procedure; whereby independent directors announce their standpoint on material corporate actions before their approval. ✓ complied with partially complied with not complied with 7.1.3 When taking any material corporate actions which would affect rights or legitimate interests of the company's shareholders, equal terms and conditions should be ensured for all of the shareholders; if statutory mechanisms designed to protect the shareholder rights prove to be insufficient for that purpose, additional measures should be taken with a view to protecting the rights and legitimate interests of the company's shareholders.
+In such instances, the company should not only seek to comply with the formal requirements of law but should also be guided by the principles of corporate governance set out in this Code.
+The Company's Charter, established lower minimum criteria for classifying the Company's transactions as major corporate actions than envisaged in law, taking account of specifics of Company's operatiolns.
+During the reporting period, all material corporate actions were approved prior to their implementation. ✓ complied with partially complied with not complied with guarantee that shareholder rights are observed and duly protected in the course of taking such actions.